 - Do not over-mix the dough as the texture will become dense and gummy.

-- Wait for it to cool completely before cutting to avoid a crumbly mess.
+- Wait for the carrot cake bread to cool completely before cutting to avoid a crumbly mess.

 - Make Ahead: Carrot cake bread may be made ahead and frozen.
 I recommend not slicing the loaf if possible for freezing.